 The ever-popular MCR Terrace hosts an exotic planting scheme of hardy palms and succulents.
 Planters flank the paved piazza in front of the Great Hall, and woodland beds wrap around the Library below.

 History of the Gardens

 The landscape surrounding the Inn’s first buildings (the Chapel, the Old Hall, the Gatehouse, and Old Buildings) was very different to how we see it now.
 There were open fields to the north, east, and west, with most buildings and large gardens clustered along the banks of the Thames.

 The first garden to be recorded at the Inn was the Long Garden, to the North of the Inn’s quadrangle of buildings.
 This was a kitchen garden, used in 1445 by cook Richard Bennett to produce food for the Inn.
 The area to the west of this was a wilder area, known as the Coneygarth, where people walked and from which rabbits were caught for food or skins.

 Eras of Major Change

-After minor changes a great burst of development came under the hand of the first Master of the Walks James Dalton, between 1588-1600.
+After minor changes a great burst of development came under the hand of the first Master of the Walks (now Keeper of the Walks) James Dalton, between 1588-1600.
 He was an ambitious chap, and took it upon himself to commission several very expensive projects.
-The benchers tried to rein him in but among other projects he has a raised terrace built, along the western boundary.
+The benchers tried to rein him in but among other projects he had a raised terrace built, along the western boundary.
 Part of this still exists today in the North Gardens.